NFL Thanksgiving Games 2025 RECAP!

 The idea is that this Chiefs Cowboys game could top 50 million viewers,

-which would make it, if it is indeed the case, it would top Cowboys Giants Thanksgiving 22 for the most watched regular season game ever.
+which would make it, if it is indeed the case, it would top Cowboys Giants Thanksgiving 22

+for the most watched regular season game ever.
 I believe it because this had all the earmarks of a game that America wants to tune in for right in that middle slot.
-Let's get to it.

 50 million people watching the game.
-You got people that don't even watch football watching that, because it's just not in every household that functions technologically.
+You got people that don't even watch football watching that, like, because it's just not in every household that functions technologically.

 People love football on the holidays.

-Dan saved the local boy.
+Dance ain't the local boy.

 All right, here we go.

-Dak Prescott and the Dallas Cowboys.
+and the Dallas Cowboys.
 Remember how this year started?
 They trade Micah Parsons.

-Oh, the criticism was loud. and relentless.
+Oh, the criticism was loud and relentless.
+What is Dallas doing?

 What are they trying to do?
 Jerry Jones is lost.
 This team's going nowhere.

-And yet here they are, as the season starts at Thanksgiving.
+And yet here they are as the season starts at Thanksgiving.

 6-5-1,